astorDev/fluenv/asp-net-core/article.md

 ### Fluent environment variables

 You may notice that `Band__LeadGuitarist` is a variable name that doesn't really follow the typical shell convention.
 The conventional form would be: `BAND_LEAD_GUITARIST`.
-And there's good news about the environment variables configuration provider:
+There is one piece of good news about the environment variables configuration provider:

 ```sh
 export BAND__LEADGUITARIST=Hendrix && dotnet run && unset BAND__LEADGUITARIST